VICTORIAN

 Judging

-- how attractive does it look from a distance
+- Visual impact – how attractive the poster is from a distance

-- does the poster use innovative imagery, design or concepts
+- Effective use of art materials creativity and originality of imagery, design or concepts

 Prizes